Somaliland

-Somaliland, officially the Republic of Somaliland, is an unrecognised de facto sovereign state in the Horn of Africa, still considered internationally to be part of Somalia.
-Somaliland lies in the Horn of Africa, on the southern coast of the Gulf of Aden.
-It is bordered by Djibouti to the northwest, Ethiopia to the south and west, and Somalia to the east.
-Its claimed territory has an area of 176120 km2, with approximately 5.7 million residents as of 2021.
+Somaliland, officially the Republic of Somaliland, is an unrecognised state in the Horn of Africa.
+It is located on the southern coast of the Gulf of Aden and bordered by Djibouti to the northwest, Ethiopia to the south and west, and Somalia to the east.
+Its claimed territory has an area of 176120 km2, with approximately 6.2 million people as of 2024.
 The capital and largest city is Hargeisa.
-The government of Somaliland regards itself as the successor state to British Somaliland, which, as the briefly independent State of Somaliland, united from 1960 to 1991 with the Trust Territory of Somaliland (the former Italian Somaliland) to form the Somali Republic.